ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

     example.com##h1:style(background-color: blue !important)

-So mainly it's exactly the same syntax of plain cosmetic filters, except that the `:style(...)` suffix is appended at the end.
+So mainly it's exactly the same syntax of plain cosmetic filters (i.e. must be a valid CSS selectors), except that the `:style(...)` suffix is appended at the end.
 The content in the parentheses must be one or more [CSS property declarations](https://developer.mozilla.org/en-US/docs/Web/CSS/Syntax) (separated by the standard `;`).
 It is not allowed to use property values with `url(...)`, such `style:`-based cosmetic filters will be discarded.

 As with the other new cosmetic filtering selectors, the `:style` can be used only for _specific_ cosmetic filters, i.e. there must be a hostname of entity specified for the filter.